Help Center> IoT Device Access> Best Practices> Device Access> Developing a Smart Smoke Detector Using NB-IoT BearPi

 1. Obtain the operating system information.
 For example, on Windows 10, enter pc in the Run window, and click Properties to view the system information.

-2. Click here to download and install a Visual Studio Code version that best suits your computer system.
+2. Click here to download and install a Visual Studio Code version that suits your computer system.
 This section uses 64-bit Windows 10 as an example.
 Download version 1.49.
 Other versions do not support IoT Link.

 Note: Visual Studio Code does not support macOS.